JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

     -   Weight initialization can be treated as hyperparameter: initial scale and if sparse or dense <sub>(pg.
 296)</sub>
         -   Look at the range or standard deviation of activations or gradients on one minibatch for picking the scale <sub>(pg.
 296)</sub>
 -   There is no one clear optimization algorithm that outperforms the others, it depends on familiarity for hyperparameter tuning <sub>(pg.
 302)</sub>
-    -   Stochastic gradient descent (SGD), SGD with momentum, RMSProp, RMSprop w/ momentum, AdaDelta, and Adam are all popular choices <sub>(pg.
+    -   Stochastic gradient descent (SGD), SGD with momentum, RMSProp, RMSprop with momentum, AdaDelta, and Adam are all popular choices <sub>(pg.
 302)</sub>
         -   RMSProp is an improved version of AdaGrad (pg.
 299) and is currently one of the go-to optimization methods for deep learning practitioners <sub>(pg.
 301)</sub>
             -   RMSProp may have high bias early in training <sub>(pg.
 302)</sub>
         -   Common values for the \alpha hyperparameter for momentum are 0.5, 0.9, and 0.99 <sub>(pg.
 290)</sub>